How retention works

 - Hangouts Chat–on the day the message was sent or was last edited by a user.
 When a user deletes a message, it has no effect on retention coverage.

-- It is subject to a hold.
+- It is not subject to a hold.
 When the hold is removed, retention rules take effect as expected.

 Messages in a user’s Gmail or posted in Groups when all retention rules expire are immediately removed from the user’s view.
 However, they remain available to Vault administrators for approximately 30 additional days, during which you can search for, export, or place holds on them.
 After 30 days, you can no longer retrieve these messages.